poweradmin/poweradmin-docs/docs/configuration/logging.md

 6. CRITICAL: Critical conditions
 7. ALERT: Action must be taken immediately
 8. EMERGENCY: System is unusable

+When you set a specific log level, you will receive logs of that level and all higher severity levels.
+For example, setting `level` to `warning` will log warnings, errors, critical issues, alerts, and emergencies, but not info or debug messages.

 ## Modern Configuration Example